 As regard to the long-term variable remuneration program for employees within Investor, it is the Board's ambition to encourage employees to build up a shareholding in Investor.
 The program is structured to provide a balance between, on the one hand, the employees' assumption of risk through a requirement of personal investment in Investor shares and, on the other, the employees' possibility to receive performance-related allotments of shares in Investor.
 The own investment makes the employees committed to Investor.

 See document "Guidelines for Remuneration and Long-term variable Remuneration" for a report on the programs for long-term variable remuneration and variable cash salary.

 Monitoring and evaluating

-For monitoring and evaluation according to the Swedish Code of Corporate Governance of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation according to the Corporate Governance Code".
+For monitoring and evaluation of remuneration according to the Swedish Code of Corporate Governance of on-going, and during the year completed, programs concerning variable salary and of the current remuneration structure and levels of remuneration, see document "Evaluation of Remuneration according to the Corporate Governance Code".

 Remuneration to the Board

 The Nomination Committee recommends the remuneration to the Board for the coming fiscal year and the AGM approves the remuneration.
 Remuneration is paid to Board members not employed by the company.
 For the remuneration to the Board, see document "Board Remuneration".

 Members of the Board not employed by the company do not participate in Investor's variable remuneration programs.